ciccalab/MEGA/README.md

-Welcome to MEGA-RVs Repository
+Welcome to MEGA-V Repository
 -------------------------------

-1. Notes and How to cite MEGA-RVs
+1. Notes and How to cite MEGA-V
 =================================

+MEGA-V is a user friendly version of the method developed and used in Cereda et al. Patients with genetically heterogeneous synchronous colorectal cancer carry rare damaging germline mutations in immune-related genes Nature Comm.
+2016; doi:10.1038/ncomms12072.

-MEGA-RVs is an user frendly version of the original method MEGA pubblished by Cereda et al. (Nature Comm.
-2016).
-We re-implemeted it as R shiny application in order to allow its execution also from a web-based environment.
-Origina stand-alone version is still supported and can be found in this repository (see section 5).
+MEGA-V is implemented as a R shiny application that allows its execution also from a web-based environment.
+Original stand-alone version is still supported and can be found in this repository (see section 5).

-Please remember that the original paper is freely available and can be found at the following address http://www.nature.com/ncomms/2016/160705/ncomms12072/full/ncomms12072.html

 2. GNU General Public License
 ==============================

-This repo contains free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+MEGA-V is a free software that can be redistributed and/or modified under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+You should receive a copy of the GNU General Public License along with the program.
+If not, please refer to <http://www.gnu.org/licenses/>.

 3. Repository Description
 ==========================

-MEGA-RVs (Mutation Enrichment Gene set Analysis of Rare Variants) was developed to identify predefined gene sets (e.g. genes involved in the same pathway, or predisposing to specific diseases) that show a significantly higher number of mutations in a group of samples A as compared to another group of samples B.
+MEGA-V (Mutation Enrichment Gene set Analysis of Variants) identifies gene sets that show a significantly higher number of variants in a cohort of interest (cohort A) as compared to control (cohort B).

+The gene sets are predefined by the user and they can be genes involved in the same biological processes from curated databases, Gene Ontology groups, or genes associated to the same disease.
+Two pre-processed gene sets of biological processes and diseases are provided with the software.

+Similarly, also the type of gene variants to be compared are predefined by the user and can be damaging mutations as well as other types of genetic alterations.

-4. How to run it in your browser as R shiny app
+4. How to run MEGA-V as a R shiny app in your browser
 ===============================================

-The easiest way to run MEGA-RVs is to install **Shiny** package (and the required dependencies) in R, and use the function `runGithub()`.
+Install the **Shiny** package (and the required dependencies) in R, and use the function `runGithub()`.
 See the example below,
 ```
 install.packages("shiny")
 install.packages("shinyjs")